-SUMMARY: The U.S. Environmental Protection Agency (EPA) announces that it is reviewing and, if appropriate, will initiate proceedings to suspend, revise or rescind the Standards of Performance for Greenhouse Gas Emissions From New, Modified, and Reconstructed Stationary Sources: Electric Generating Units, found at 40 CFR Part 60, subpart TTTT.
+SUMMARY: The U.S. Environmental Protection Agency (EPA) announces it is reviewing the 2016 Oil and Gas New Source Performance Standards, found at 40 CFR Part 60 subpart OOOOa, and, if appropriate, will initiate reconsideration proceedings to suspend, revise or rescind this rule.